How Long Does Suboxone® Work

 What Is Buprenorphine (Suboxone®)?

 Buprenorphine (Suboxone®) is a medication used to treat opioid use disorder (OUD).
-There are several medications used to treat OUD, but buprenorphine (Suboxone®) is different.
+There are several medications used to treat opioid addiction or OUD, but buprenorphine (Suboxone®) is different.
 Buprenorphine (Suboxone®) can be prescribed by doctors, which increases the accessibility of treatment for patients.

 Buprenorphine (Suboxone®) is a mix of two medications: buprenorphine and naloxone.
 Buprenorphine is a partial opioid agonist.
 This means that it works like an opioid does and gives the same feelings that other opioids like heroin give but at a much weaker rate.
 This also means that these effects level off at a certain point even if more of the drug is taken.
 This is called the “ceiling effect.”

 The naloxone portion of buprenorphine (Suboxone®) works as a blocker, also called an opioid antagonist.
 The point of this is to stop people from injecting the buprenorphine (Suboxone®) as opposed to swallowing it as a sublingual film or tablet.
 Naloxone’s effects are activated if someone attempts to inject it, and it causes uncomfortable withdrawal symptoms if injected.
-This encourages people to take the medicine as prescribed and discourages injection.
+This encourages people to take the medicine as prescribed and discourages injection to make it kick in faster.

 Should I Take Buprenorphine (Suboxone®)?